 What we don’t: Expensive; middling breathability.

-The Falketind Gore-Tex Paclite is undeniably expensive at $349, especially considering it’s just a 2-layer design.
-As expected, breathability suffers as a result of this construction, which means the Norrøna is not our first choice for high-output activities.
+The Falketind Gore-Tex Paclite is undeniably expensive at $349, especially considering its 2.5-layer design.
+As expected, breathability suffers as a result of this construction, which means the Norrøna is not our first choice for high-output activities (for that, we turn to 3L alternatives).
 What’s more, the single core vent isn’t nearly as effective as pit zips at dumping excess heat.
 And again, you’re paying more for less, including limited storage and a thin shell that will need to be treated with care (especially around sharp objects like crampons, ice tools, and even abrasive rocks).
 But for slower-moving pursuits, the Falketind is a real standout—in fact, it was our shell of choice while alpine climbing in Patagonia due to its great mobility, harness-friendly cut, and excellent packability...
-Read in-depth review
+Read in-depth review (women's version)

 See the Men's Norrøna Falketind Paclite See the Women's Norrøna Falketind Paclite